grokdesigns/markdown-mimic/README.md

 ## Description

-- This is a [GitHub Action](https://developer.github.com/actions/) to copy the content of a Markdown file and paste those contents within another Markdown file.
+- This is a [GitHub Action](https://developer.github.com/actions/) to copy the content of a one text file and paste those contents within another text file.

 ## Usage